LassazVegaz/fk-mui/README.md

 ### FMUITextField

 This is a wrapper around the MUI TextField component integrated with Formik.
-It has all the props that are available in the MUI TextField component with two more props:
+It has all the props that are available in the MUI TextField component with two additional props:

 - name: string - name of the field
 - form: Formk form